YouClap/vapor-template/README.md

 [Vapor docs](https://docs.vapor.codes/3.0/install/macos/)

-Basically, if you have Xcode installed, or swift setted up on your machine, run:
+Assuming you have Xcode installed, or swift setted up on your machine, run:

 ```
 brew tap vapor/tap